MegavexNetwork/scoreboard-library/README.md

 A Scoreboard library for Paper/Spigot servers using the [Adventure](https://github.com/KyoriPowered/adventure) library.
 Note that this project is not yet stable, so expect bugs.

+Join the [Discord](https://discord.gg/v7nmTDTW8W) or create an issue for support.

 ## Features:

 - Sidebar API: max 42 characters per line on 1.12.2 and below, unlimited for newer versions.
 If you have